MichaelMontei/Vue.js-Firebase/README.md

 ### Chapter 1: Learning the Basics

-- Creating a Vue app
+- Creating a Vue app.
-- Data and templates
+- Data and templates.
-- Click events (methods, function and inline)
+- Click events (methods, function and inline).
-- Conditional rendering in Vue
+- Conditional rendering in Vue.

 ### Chapter 2: Learning the Basics

-- Other mouse events
+- Other mouse events.
-- Outputting lists v-for
+- Outputting lists v-for.
-- attribute binding
+- attribute binding.
-- Dynamic classes
+- Computed Properties.

+### Chapter 3: The Vue CLI & Bigger Projects

+#### Let's install the CLI and let get ready to make some fun projects!
+- First you need to have Node installed - To check your version of node (node-v).<br>
+- After this lets run the command npm install -g @vue/cli.
+- Then we navigate to our project folder and: vue create (projectname).
+- It will now ask you for some features ( Babel, ESlint) Select the features you would like to have.